Information on how the games will be set up and run, as well as how the seasons will be structured.

 Season Format

-Ideally we are looking to organize teams into groupings of 12-15 players plus 1 goalie each.
+Ideally we are looking to organize teams into groupings of 15 players plus 1 goalie each.
 Bare minimum we can operate with 10 players per team and 2 goalies total (if the goalies are willing to play all games for the day), this allows for one full line change at a time.
-This means we need at least 40 players per season if we organize 4 teams, and at 60 players we can bump up to 6 teams.
+With the overwhelming response we got during the Fall 2025 Season we were able to stack each team with 15 players and 1 goalie and we still had players and goalies looking to sub.
+We plan to move the quantity of teams for Spring 2026 from 6 teams up to 8-10 teams.

 6 Team Sample Season Schedule